TokenLogic-com-au/automation/web3-functions/deposit-into-aave/README.md

-# Deposit Into Aave V3 Gelato Bot
+# Aave V3 Deposit & Migration Gelato Bot

 ## Overview

 This script is designed to automate the process of depositing assets into Aave V3 using a Gelato bot.
-It checks the reserves of various tokens across multiple chains and deposits them if their value exceeds $100.
+It checks the reserves of various tokens across multiple chains and deposits them if their value exceeds $1000.
+Additionally, it performs V2 to V3 migrations for eligible assets when applicable.

 ## Installation